-The team is building a new car, SER-3, for the 2018 Sasol Solar Challenge’s updated regulations.
-The car’s shell is made from carbon fibre and resin lamination, and will only weight about 140 kg.
-The students do most of the manufacturing themselves, but the drive motor, solar array and battery packs are being bought.
-Their budget is just shy of 160 000 Swiss Francs (roughly R2,2 million).
+The team built a new car, SER-3, for the 2018 Sasol Solar Challenge’s updated regulations.
+The cars shell was made from carbon fibre and resin lamination and only weighed about 140kg.
+The students did most of the manufacturing themselves, but the drive motor, solar array and battery packs had to be bought.
+Their budget was just shy of 160 000 Swiss Francs (roughly R2,2 million).

-Because the team members are so young, they face the unusual challenge of not having many drivers to choose from - most of them are too young to have their licenses!
-A handful of older team members, who are also light enough to be drivers, will take on this responsibility.
+Because the team members were so young, they faced the unusual challenge of not having many drivers to choose from - most of them were too young to have their licenses!
+A handful of older team members, who were also light enough to be drivers, took on this responsibility.

-The Solar Energy Racers keep their spirits high by having a meeting every single Thursday to discuss progress.
-They’re also supported by their entire village.
-While Uzwil locals can’t help financially, they contribute manpower, nuts and bolts, and the local chocolate manufacturer makes sure they have enough chocolate to power through the late nights of hard work!
+The Solar Energy Racers kept their spirits high by having a meeting every single Thursday to discuss progress.
+They were also supported by their entire village.
+While Uzwil locals couldn’t help financially, they contributed manpower, nuts and bolts, and the local chocolate manufacturer made sure that they had enough chocolate to power through the late nights of hard work!

 The Solar Energy Racers from Switzerland placed third despite challenges on the road, completing 2,642.1km in total.
 Their cockpit cover sustained damage early on in the eight-day challenge, and the team had to repair damage overnight.
 The group of students rallied, and still managed a comfortable 300-kilometre lead on the next car.